-Freshmen theatre majors are not eligible to audition for fall main stage productions in their first year, as these shows are usually cast in the previous spring.
+Freshmen theatre majors are not eligible to audition for Fall main stage productions in their first year, as these shows are usually cast in the previous spring.
 Also, when beginning their education at the university level, students need time to become acclimated to the college environment and the expectations of the faculty and the university.
 Main stage production rehearsals require a time commitment of 5-8 weeks of evenings and weekend time in rehearsal and performance, and it is important for freshmen to have time to experience all that is offered by the college experience and not be tied up for that length of time in their first semester.
 This process also provides freshmen with the opportunity to watch the main stage productions and have an understanding of what the program is that they have entered.
-Freshmen may audition for spring shows and are eligible to audition for the fall College of Performing Arts American Celebration production (which is an approximately three-week time commitment).
+Freshmen may audition for Spring shows and are eligible to audition for the fall College of Performing Arts Chapman Celebrates production (which is an approximately three-week time commitment).
 They may also audition for shows produced by student organizations.
 Many freshmen also get involved in student film projects, or in short scenes done by theatre directing students.
 There is rarely a lack of opportunities for those who wish to perform!
 Auditions for spring semester productions are in November and are open to all enrolled theatre majors.

 How many department main stage productions are there in a year?